TokTok/spec/spec.md

 used was 0 for both sides since both sides use the same keys to encrypt packets they send to each other, two packets would be encrypted with the same nonce.
 These packets could then be possibly replayed back to the sender which would cause issues.
-A similar mechanism is used in net_crypto.
+A similar mechanism is used in `net_crypto`.

 After this the client will know the connection temporary public key and base nonce of the server and the server will know the connection base nonce and